openwpm/OpenWPM/docs/Configuration.md

   * It is used to create another thread that kills off `GeckoDriver` (or `Xvfb`) instances that haven't been spawned by OpenWPM.
 (GeckoDriver is used by Selenium to control Firefox and Xvfb a "virtual display" so we simulate having graphics when running on a server).
 * `memory_watchdog`
   * It is part of default manager_params.
 It is set to false by default which can manually be set to true.
-  * A watchdog that tries to ensure that no Firefox instance takes up to much memory.
+  * A watchdog that tries to ensure that no Firefox instance takes up too much memory.
 It is set to false by default
   * It is mostly useful for long running cloud crawls

 # Browser Configuration Options